Is There a Statute of Limitations on Sexual Assault?

 The term sexual assault refers to any sexual contact or behavior that a victim is subjected to without explicit consent.
 In Colorado, the term sexual assault is used as a general umbrella term that covers a variety of unwanted sexually charged behavior, including physical, psychological, verbal, and emotional violations that are sexual in nature.

-• A victim is in the custody of law enforcement and is subjected to sexual misconduct
+- A victim is in custody of law enforcement and is subject to sexual misconduct.

 Colorado sexual assault law aims to protect victims of sexual assault through the state’s comprehensive legislation.
 The Division of Criminal Justice works alongside other agency partners to defend the rights of victims.
 If a case of sexual assault is reported to authorities, prosecutors can take criminal action against an abuser to hold them criminally responsible.